III - THE INTERVIEWS

 The undesirability of the libertarian free will was something that left me rather puzzled though, and I still don’t quite understand why he’s so adamant that it’s pointless.
-In his view, it's not worth wanting because free will, as he defines it, has nothing to do with being free from determinism, but with “being morally competent” - the requirements of which can be studied and found by studying biology as opposed to physics: the ability to collect reliable information from the environment, to reason and be rational, to have desires and ambitions which are not forced or coerced and to act freely upon them in a way which is consistent with the causal laws of nature and will have the predictable outcome.
+In his view, it's not worth wanting because free will, as he defines it, has nothing to do with being free from determinism, but, as mentioned above, with “being morally competent” - the requirements of which can be found by studying biology as opposed to physics: the ability to collect reliable information from the environment, to reason and be rational, to have desires and ambitions which are not forced or coerced and to act freely upon them in a way which is consistent with the causal laws of nature and will have the predictable outcome.
+And for all that, there's no requirement for any actual, real quantum randomness - pseud-randomness is good enough and we know the brain can do it.
 And so, to the question “Do we have free will?” he’ll reply with his usual aplomb: “Do we have the magical kind of free will many people want?
 No. But who cares?
 Do we have a free will worth wanting, yes we do.
 And that’s all that matters.”
-With Dennett, there is always a matter-of-fact tone to what he says that makes him equally convincing and infuriating!
+With Dennett, there is always a matter-of-fact, voilà tone to what he says that makes him equally convincing and infuriating!

 On the one hand, his “magic” response is frustrating because I don’t think the libertarian kind of free will is magic.
 I for one don’t see it that way.
 My intuitive interest in libertarian free will certainly doesn’t mean that I hope there’s real magic in the Universe – it just means I’m interested in whether such a conception of free will is scientifically possible.
 So he loses me a bit when he goes down that road, because I don’t think that the only alternative to compatibilism is magic.

 But on the other hand, his response points to something in Dennett’s work with which I must say I feel much sympathy: his battle against wishful thinking and feel-good mysticism.
 He compares the task of explaining consciousness and free will to that of revealing the secrets of stage magic, in that it is a “thankless task” which is going to hurt the sensibilities of people who have bought into being “fooled, bamboozled and awe-struck.”
-As such, he bemoans being often branded as “spoilsports” and “party-poopers.”
+As such, he bemoans being often branded as a “spoilsport” and a “party-pooper.”

-Interestingly, there is another source of wonder to which the stage magic metaphor can apply, even more directly in fact: film.
+Interestingly, there is another source of wonder to which the stage magic metaphor can apply, even more directly in fact: cinema.
 Indeed film is an elaborate trick and the fascinating thing is that it hinges not on making people think that what they are watching is real, but that it is believable.
 This is what the French call “la magie du cinema,” the magic of cinema, in that it can make things which are clearly not real seem believable.
-Like with stage magic, in film we want to be fooled by the trick; this is why films strive to hide their artificiality by following rules such as not breaking the fourth wall, ensuring continuity and more generally keeping off-screen anything that reveals how it was made (boom mics popping into the shot, cameras reflecting in windows, crew members in the background, etc.).This is why usually, good films are those which didn’t feel contrived, memorable characters are those in which we believed; inversely, bad movies are not just those that were unbelievable from the start, but that had the audience’s commitment and then lost it.
+Like with stage magic, in film we want to be fooled by the trick; this is why films strive to hide their artificiality by following rules such as not breaking the fourth wall, ensuring continuity and more generally keeping off-screen anything that reveals how it was made (boom mics popping into the shot, cameras reflecting in windows, crew members in the background, etc.).This is why usually, good films don't feel contrived, memorable characters are credible; inversely, bad movies are not just those that are unbelievable from the start, but that lost the audience’s commitment midway.
 How many times have you been watching a film that had you hooked and invested up until something happens that is just so blatantly inconsistent with the plot or so utterly unbelievable (within the rules of the story) that from that point onwards you withdrew your stakes in the film and lost interest?
 In those instances, you rightfully feel a little cheated, as though the filmmaker, to whom you opened your emotional space and trusted to reward you with a fulfilling experience, abused you with a cheap trick.